lalatendu65/Users-Management-API/README.md

 MongoDB is used as the database system.

-The API assumes a specific data structure for Customer details including name, email, phoneNumber and address.
+The API assumes a specific data structure for users details including name, email, phoneNumber and address.

 The API returns JSON responses for ease of integration with other applications.